virtustilus/health-diary/README.md

     composer install
     php bin/console doctrine:migrations:migrate
+    php bin/console doctrine:fixtures:load

-Now you have all tables created in database and you need test data:
+Now you have all tables created in database and loaded first date into tables.